This soup combines energising sweet potato and protein rich peanut butter to create a super satisfying midweek meal.

 If using fresh raw mackerel fillets they cook incredibly fast on the grill.
 I use a George Foreman grill and they are ready in 2-minutes at a medium heat.

-If using a regular grill try grilling them for two minutes on each side.
+If using a regular grill try grilling them for 1-2 minutes on each side.
 Be careful not to overcook them as they can dry out.

 You could also use ready-to-eat smoked mackerel fillets to save time.